-The Board of Directors has eight standing committees: the Audit Committee, the Compensation Committee, the Corporate Governance Committee, the Nomination Committee, the Disclosure Committee (which only meets on an ad hoc basis), the Technical Committee, the Strategic Planning Committee and the ESG Committee.
-The Board also constitutes ad hoc committees from time to time for particular purposes.
-Numbers of meetings of the committees held during 2022 and any absences of members of Committees (who are Directors) from those meetings were as follows:
+The Board of Directors has seven standing committees: the Audit Committee, the Compensation Committee, the Nomination and Corporate Governance Committee, the Disclosure Committee (which operates on an ad hoc basis, with no formal meetings unless there is a specific need of which there was none during 2023), the Technical Committee, the Strategic Planning Committee and the ESG Committee.
+The Board also constitutes ad hoc committees from time to time for particular purposes (for example a committee was set up in March to deal with approving administrative matters relating to the share placings which occurred in March and April).
+Numbers of meetings of the standing committees held during 2023 and any absences of members of Committees (who are Directors) from those meetings were as follows: